 The emirate has become a top destination for family holidays, offering something for everyone.
+Plan your Dubai holidays and experience the best of Dubai.
 Neha Hiranandani gives you the low down in the August – September 2016 issue of Condé Nast Traveller India, out on stands now:

 Dubai is synonymous with glamour and true to its reputation, it is built to impress.
 No one here would bat an eyelid passing by a Swarovski-encrusted Rolls casually parked at the mall or an ATM that dispenses solid gold bars.
 But the emirate has also established itself as an excellent destination for family holidays.
 From play areas to bungee jumping, this is a place that guarantees you as many wonderful experiences and memories as it does souvenirs.
 Here’s a guide on how to do Dubai with the family.